rubenayla/LEXOR/phonetics.md

 | r           | /r/            | `r`                   | Consonant   | Rhotic                   |
 | h           | /h/            | `h`                   | Consonant   | Aspirate                 |

+### Unused Characters
+j, q, w

 ### Unused Common Phonemes
+- /ə/ (schwa): as in sofa – Useful for unstressed syllables.
 - `/ŋ/` (as in "song") → Velar nasal.
 - `/ʒ/` (as in "measure") → Voiced postalveolar fricative.
 - `/θ/` (as in "think") → Voiceless dental fricative.